EADS sees Test & Services sale decision in weeks

-PARIS EADS EAD.PA is close to a decision on the sale of its Cassidian Test & Services unit, the aerospace group said on Wednesday.
+PARIS Oct 16 EADS is close to a decision on the sale of its Cassidian Test & Services unit, the aerospace group said on Wednesday.

 "We have identified several investors and expect to take a decision in a few weeks," Chief Strategy and Marketing Officer Marwan Lahoud told a committee of the French parliament.